|Don’t miss a visit to Radium Hot Springs in

 Two large outdoor pools are found here; one hot

 |Located in the UNESCO Canadian Rocky Mountain Parks World Heritage Site and open year-round, the spacious family-friendly facility welcomes visitors from around the world.
 The naturally heated mineral water is usually 39°C (102F) and contain a variety of minerals including:

 Visitor parking is available in the large parking lot on the north side of Highway 93 South and in the small parking lot on the south side of Highway 93 South.
 Pool access is via the stairs and pedestrian underpass from the large parking lot and the ramp from the small parking lot.

 A variety of amenities, including accessible parking stalls, push-button entry doors, an elevator, accessible changerooms, submersible wheelchairs, a ramp into the hot pool and a chairlift into the cool pool are available to ensure everyone can enjoy the hot springs.
 One caregiver may enter for free when accompanying a paying individual with a disability who requires assistance using the hot springs.

 The First Nations peoples found the hot and odourless mineral water issuing from the rocks at the base of Redstreak Mountain.
 The springs were used to soothe and heal their aches and pains.
-In 1841, the Governor of the Hudson's Bay Company visited the site and in 1890, an Englishman named Roland Stuart purchased the springs for the bargain price of $160.
+In 1890, an Englishman named Roland Stuart purchased the springs for the bargain price of $160.
 The property was expropriated in 1920 and the springs became part of the Kootenay National Park.
-Today, people come from all over the world to experience the warm, soothing waters of the hot springs pools.
+Today, people come from all over the world to experience the warm, soothing waters of the hot springs.